-In Mike’s blended practice, he works with businesses and their owners to navigate challenging commercial and employment claims.
-He has represented clients in disputes involving business contracts, product distribution and dealer issues, sales and warranty matters, ownership rights in limited liability companies, business torts, and an array of employment-related topics.
+In Mike’s blended practice, he works with businesses and their owners to navigate challenging commercial and employment issues.
+He represents clients in disputes involving business contracts, software licensing and support agreements as well as enterprise software implementations; product distribution and dealer issues; sales and warranty matters; ownership rights in limited liability companies; business torts; and an array of employment-related topics.
 He routinely works with clients in the information technology, manufacturing, retail, and automotive, heavy equipment and trucking industries.

 Mike is active in the firm’s pro bono efforts and mentoring programs.
-He has worked on behalf of children in the foster care system and served as a guardian ad litem in family court cases.
-He helps coordinate Shook's campaign for the United Way of Greater Kansas City, assists with the firm’s recruiting and summer associate programs, and mentors new attorneys at Shook and law students at the University of Missouri - Columbia School of Law.
+He has worked on behalf of children in the foster care system, conducted adoptions and served as a guardian ad litem in family court cases.
+He helps coordinate Shook's campaign for the United Way of Greater Kansas City, assists with the firm’s recruiting and summer associate programs, and mentors new attorneys at Shook.

 Mike has worked with his clients to resolve disputes both before a lawsuit is filed and at each stage in the litigation process.
 He has tried cases in court and in multiple arbitral forums.

-Commercial contracts and unfair business practices: Mike routinely works with clients regarding challenges to their legal rights and obligations under commercial contracts.
-Many of Mike’s cases involve disputes over information technology system implementations, reseller agreements, and rights and obligations included in software licensing, support and maintenance contracts.
+Commercial contracts, software litigation and unfair business practices: Mike routinely works with clients regarding challenges to their legal rights and obligations under commercial contracts.
+Many of Mike’s cases involve disputes over enterprise-wide information technology system implementations, reseller agreements, and rights and obligations included in software licensing, support and maintenance contracts.

-- Arbitrated multiple disputes between a healthcare IT company and software purchasers related to implementation and performance issues.
+- Arbitrated multiple disputes between a healthcare IT company and enterprise software purchasers based on claimed implementation and performance issues.